mlunghi/predicting-accidents-nyc/README.md

 # Predicting Accidents in NYC
 A multilinear regression model to predict accidents in NYC given average traffic speed, weather conditions, location, and time of day.
 Final project for CSCI1951A (Data Science) @ Brown.

+Check the abstract and poster for more information!